 Red Boiling Springs is a very small city located in the state of Tennessee.
 With a population of 1,140 people and two constituent neighborhoods, Red Boiling Springs is the 295th largest community in Tennessee.

-When you are in Red Boiling Springs, you'll notice that it is more blue-collar than most other communities in America.
-40.86% of Red Boiling Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Red Boiling Springs is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Red Boiling Springs who work in sales jobs (10.75%), office and administrative support (8.96%), and management occupations (7.89%).
+Red Boiling Springs is a blue-collar town, with 46.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Red Boiling Springs is a city of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in Red Boiling Springs who work in office and administrative support (11.43%), sales jobs (11.43%), and healthcare (7.94%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Red Boiling Springs is worth considering.

 The people who call Red Boiling Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Red Boiling Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Red Boiling Springs include English, German, Scots-Irish, and Italian.
+Important ancestries of people in Red Boiling Springs include Irish, German, Scots-Irish, and French .

 The most common language spoken in Red Boiling Springs is English.
 Other important languages spoken here include Spanish and African languages.